PierBover/as3-utils/README.md

-# as3-utils
+# AS3 Utils

-AS3 Utils package for Sublime Text 2 that enhances the deafult AS3 package.
-Still in beta, but everything works.
+AS3 Utils package for Sublime Text 2 that enhances the default AS3 package.
+Still in beta, but everything works so far.
 I use this every day.
 I'm waiting to add more features before adding it to the package list of Package Control.

-# Features so far

 ## Imports completions for all classes
 - You can write the name of the class (eg: Sprite) or the name of the folder (eg: events) and you will get a list of possible matches.